This moist and tender Vanilla Loaf Cake makes the perfect quick and easy dessert, afternoon snack, or breakfast.

 - Add the yogurt and vanilla, mixing just until combined.
 Then use a spoon or rubber spatula to stir in the dry ingredients into the batter.
 Mix just until the batter is smooth.

-- In a seperate bowl, beat the heavy cream with an electric mixer until medium peaks form.
+- In a separate bowl, beat the heavy cream with an electric mixer until medium peaks form.
 If you lift the beater from the whipped cream, a peak of cream will form that gently folds back over itself.

 - Using a spoon or rubber spatula, gently fold the cream into the batter.
 Mix just until about 90% of the whipped cream is incorporated into the batter.
 You should still be able to see a few white streaks.

-- Pour the batter into the preapared loaf pan and bake for 40 - 43 minutes, until a toothpick inserted in the center of the cake comes out without any evidence of raw batter.
+- Pour the batter into the prepared loaf pan and bake for 40 - 43 minutes, until a toothpick inserted in the center of the cake comes out without any evidence of raw batter.

 Notes